heronarts/P4LX/README.md

 ### Development Environment ###

+At the time of writing, Processing 4 uses the [Eclipse Temurin Java 11 JDK](https://adoptium.net/?variant=openjdk11).
+It is highly recommended to install and configure your development environment to use this JVM for greatest compatibility with the Processing 4 runtime.

 The recommended IDE for LX is Eclipse, using `mvn` for command-line build.
 Create a folder to work in and clone both the LX and P4LX repositories side-by-side.
 ```
 $ mkdir workspace